makersacademy/taster2.0/assets/pills/css.md

 This will center the .fluid_width div block in the middle.
 It has a width of 200px and it is at 50% of the left side of the page.

+####Vendor prefix

+-webkit- for Chrome
+-moz- for Firefox
+-o- for Opera
+-ms- for IE